 Store all adhesives in a cool place.

-MSDS (Material Safety and Data Sheets)are available upon request for all glues that we sell.
+MSDS (Material Safety and Data Sheets) are available upon request for all glues that we sell.

 7mm silver plated disk and 6.5mm loop bulk jewelry chain for gluing, approximately 5-meter (16.4 feet) rolls.
 Steel.
-Silver plate nicely matches the color of sterling silver.
+Silver plate nicely matches the color of genuine silver.
 With glue or solder, attach fused glass, buttons, polymer clay, laminated paper art, charms or anything else you can think of! #39-210 fold-over clasps work great with this chain.
 Occasionally, the plastic spool is damaged in shipping.
 This should not affect the usability of the chain.